100 Florida Trails

 Nearby points of interest: Pelican Island National Wildlife Refuge, Sebastian Inlet State Park, Captain Forster Hammock Preserve, Jones Pier Conservation Area

-The northern section starts at the Pelican Island National Wildlife Refuge Orientation Center (see below).
-Leaving the Center, there may be more traffic for the first 1/2 mile, leading to the cut-off to the Pelican Island Viewing Area (see below).
+The northern section starts at the Pelican Island National Wildlife Refuge Orientation Center.
+Leaving the Center, there may be more traffic for the first 1/2 mile, leading to the cut-off to the Pelican Island Viewing Area (some hike this section).
 Past the cut-off are fewer cars as the trail runs through a remote, natural area within the Refuge.
 After another .3 mile the road begins to parallel the Indian River, but the view mostly blocked by vegetation.

 In the middle portion starting at Savannah Drive (a parallel road, not a cross street), the Refuge ends and development starts.
 The trail winds around a golf course past homes and gated communities, with less shade.
-There are road crossings at Orchid Island Drive and Wabasso Beach Road, keep alert and use normal caution.
+There are road crossings at Orchid Island Drive and Wabasso Beach Road, but little traffic.

 The southern end from Wabasso Beach Road runs along the Indian River with the best views of the water, also passing homes.
 Captain Forster Hammock Preserve conservation area is a good stopping point, with restrooms, walking trails, and parking.
 Jones Pier Historic Preservation and Conservation is another historic stop in this section, an old landing point for visitors and citrus.
 At trail end, a paved trail extension (.7 mile) follows Old Winter Beach Road back to A1A.
 Parking is also available at Turtle Trail Beach, go 1/4 mile north on the A1A Trail and cross to beachside.